vscode-org-mode/vscode-org-mode/README.md

 Commands are prefixed with `org.` and followed by camel case, eg `org.insertHeadingRespectContent`.
 Command titles are prefixed with `Org: ` and followed by capitalized words separated by spaces, eg `Org: Insert Heading Respect Content`.

-Filenames use kebab case.
+Filenames use kebab case, eg `header-functions.ts`.

 When referring to the original Org mode, we capitalize the "O" and leave the "m" lower case.
-This is in keeping with the original teams usage on [orgmode.org](http://orgmode.org/).
+This is in keeping with the original team's usage on [orgmode.org](http://orgmode.org/).

 ### Code